mgit3/ZSHrc/README.md

 -From the dataset, I produce an interactive graph about my upload and download rate using the Plotly(Python module).

--And finally, I share the graph on the internet through the (AWS cloud) using the boto3(Python module).
+-And finally, I share the graph on the internet through the S3(AWS Simple Cloud Storage ) using the boto3(Python module).

 output >>> http://roberto-server.s3.amazonaws.com/graph.html